YOUR FREE EBOOK!

-At the time of writing, Amazon are offering this book free of charge.
-However, please note that Amazon does not allow authors to set the price of their books as ‘free’.
+NB Amazon does not allow us to set the price of our books as ‘free’.
 Instead, Amazon may choose to ‘price-match’ the other retailers.
-Please, check the price before you download.
-If Amazon is not offering it for free, please download the book from one of the other retailers instead, or check back in a day or two when they have again matched the price to £0.00 / $0.00. 🙂
+Please, check the price before you ‘buy’.
+If Amazon is not offering it for free, you’re welcome to download it directly from our website.
+Visit: http://www.lazuli-portals.com/crystal-fire-and-water.html

 - “Jam-packed full of beautiful images, great dialogue and layers of meaning, these stories fire the imagination.”

 - “The Restoration of Conover House is simply beautiful as is Sunrise – I shan’t tell you why, read them yourself and see.”

 - “This really is short story writing at its best.”